 - Best for Tracking Net Worth and Spending: Personal Capital

-One of the biggest draws of Mint is that it’s a clean, centralized placed for users to view their entire financial life in one spot.
+One of the biggest draws of Mint is that it’s a clean, centralized place for users to view their entire financial life in one spot.
 Users can link almost any financial account to Mint, including banks, credit cards, loans, and investment accounts.
-Mint is used by over 20 million customers, and has remained one of the top tools since it hit the market in 2006.
+Mint is used by over 20 million customers and has remained one of the top tools since it hit the market in 2006.

 Price: Free or $3.99/mo for PocketGuard Plus

-PocketGuard is geared towards millennials who are new to budgeting and want something that is easy-to-use.
+PocketGuard is geared toward millennials who are new to budgeting and want something that’s easy to use.
 Similar to other apps on this list, PocketGuard allows users to sync all of their financial accounts to the app.

 Price: 34-day free trial, then $84/yr

 You Need a Budget, also known as YNAB, is one of the most popular and well-known budgeting apps.
 It works on the premise that every dollar has a purpose.
 Whether it’s paying a mortgage, buying a latte, or saving for the future, the idea behind YNAB — and zero-based budgeting in general — is that every dollar is accounted for at the end of the month.